A smart crate system that decreases disruptive barking in dogs using positive reinforcement and stimulus masking methods.

 5. Where do dogs normally feel safe?

-For our diary study, our goal was to understand how dog owners addressed behavioral issues right as they’re occurring, along with their frequency.
-Participants were recruited through our survey responses of owners who specifically adopted their dogs.
+Our goal was to understand how dog owners addressed behavioral issues right as they were occurring, along with their frequency.
 For five days, 2 participants recorded dozens of entries in a behavioral log every time a dog experienced any emotional distress.

-From the diary studies, we learned that the most frustrating dog behaviors were aggression triggered by the presence of other animals and indoor barking triggered by an auditory stimulus.
-To narrow our scope, we elected to just focus on discouraging dogs’ disruptive indoor barking rather than try to target both behavioral issues since aggression involved more variables such as another animal.
+To narrow our scope, we elected to just focus on discouraging dogs’ disruptive indoor barking rather than try to target all behavioral issues since aggression involved more variables such as another animal.
 Using positive reinforcement and stimulus masking methods, we hope that our solution will train the dog when the owner is not home to provide the training themselves.

 1. What smart crate features do users see themselves using at home versus when they are away from their home?